nas256/ece3400_team13/labs/lab1.md

 <img src="http://i.imgur.com/6IJ7hyO.jpg" width="300">

 This isn't the clearest picture, but you should be able to see that the arduino is being powered solely by the usb power bank with no connection to the computer!

+### Assembling Our Robot
+Do we have pics of the different components?

+### Driving Autonomously
+--> attach code snippets and the videos